“The meaning of the Street in all ways and at all times is the need for sharing life with others

 MARIA BERNADETTE STREET PSYCHOTHERAPY

-Bernadette maintains a psychotherapy office in Kitchener-Waterloo, Ontario where some of her work is supervised by a psychologist, Dr. Silvia Tenenbaum.
-She is also a member of a psychology team, Eastwood Psychologists, in Brampton, Ontario where she is supervised by the psychologists, Dr. Adrienne and John Eastwood.
+Bernadette maintains a psychotherapy office in Kitchener-Waterloo, Ontario.
+She is also a member of a psychology team, Eastwood Psychologists, in Brampton, Ontario and is currently supervised by the psychologists, Dr. Adrienne and John Eastwood.
 She is a graduate of Master of Clinical Psychology at the Adler School of Professional Studies.
 She is a registered psychotherapist with the College of Registered Psychotherapists of Ontario which enables her to conduct the controlled act of psychotherapy.
-Bernadette is also currently under the direct supervision of various psychologists in the two office sites for her registration as a Psychological Associate with the College of Psychologists of Ontario.
+Bernadette is also currently under the direct supervision of various psychologists for her registration as a Psychological Associate with the College of Psychologists of Ontario.

 Bernadette speaks English and Filipino.
 She likes learning and travelling.
 When travelling, she likes to immerse herself in the culture and explore the road less travelled, enjoying the simplicity of nature.
 Bernadette enjoys various genres of music and appreciates many forms of art.